Brightline West: Rancho Cucamonga extension

 The company initiated planning on a rail line over the Cajon Pass to Rancho Cucamonga in June 2020.
 The Infrastructure Investment and Jobs Act passed in November 2021 has billions of dollars for rail projects which provides expanded opportunities for companies such as Brightline.
 In January 2022, the Federal Transportation Department's Federal Rail Administration began reviewing the 49 mile that would allow speeds of up to 180 mph.

-The environmental report for the Rancho Cucamonga route was released in November 2022.
+The environmental report for the Rancho Cucamonga route was released in October 2022.
 The environmental report includes the location of the proposed intermediate station in Hesperia.
 The report notes some mitigation measures will be necessary: temporary impacts on noise and wetlands, temporary and permanent impacts on some threatened or endangered species, visual impacts on views in the San Gabriel and San Bernardino Mountains, and traffic impacts around stations in Hesperia and Rancho Cucamonga.
 The report concludes that the project "will not result in a significant impact on the environment" or have "disproportionately high and adverse impacts" on low-income or minority populations.
+The environmental permit was approved in July 2023.

+The San Bernardino County Transportation Authority was awarded a $25-million grant in July 2023 from the Rebuilding American Infrastructure with Sustainability and Equity (RAISE) program to fund design and construction costs of the stations in Hesperia and Apple Valley.

+Construction

+Preparatory work involving ground surveys in the right of way of Interstate 15 and recruitment of up to 11,000 workers began in January 2024.
+A groundbreaking ceremony was held on April 22, 2024, at the planned Las Vegas station site, marking the official start of construction.
+Heavy construction was scheduled to begin in early 2025, with the Nevada DOT saying work could start in April 2025.

+The company originally aimed to have the line operational for the 2028 Summer Olympics in Los Angeles.
+However, as of April 2025, officials now anticipate the line will begin service September 2029, too late for the Olympics.

+The construction of the railway, as of October 2025, major construction is expected to begin in the early 2026.

+Since the groundbreaking, field investigations and early-site activities has advanced throughout both Nevada and California.
+By mid-2025, Brightline West crews were performing geotechnical borings, utility potholing, and survey operations along the Interstate 15 corridor, including bridge-potholing work near the I-15/SR-210 interchange in Rancho Cucamonga.
+In California's High Desert, crews expanded operations through Victor Valley and Hesperia, conducting soil sampling and drainage surveys.

+In North Las Vegas, PCM Railone announced construction of a US $20 million conrete-tie production facility dedicated to the Brightline West project, with tie shipments expected to begin in late 2025.
+According to updated planning documents, main civil works, including embankment grading, drainage, and bridge pier construction, are scheduled to accelerate through 2025-2026, with fully heavy-construction activity beginning by early 2026.